XiaopengFAN/Multiway-Stream-Generator/README.md

 ## Multiway-Stream-Generator

-Multiway Stream Generator (MS-Generator) can generate multi-way streams for researchers to evaluate the performance of their algorithms or application.
+Multiway Stream Generator (MS-Generator) can generate multi-way streams for researchers to evaluate the performance of their algorithms or applications.
+It is developed initially by Xiaopeng Fan, Youjun Wang and Yongyi Zhou from Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences at Shenzhen China.

 ## Functions